Tillerson, Mattis present united front on North Korea, urge China to act

 North Korean military figures are putting the final touches on a plan to fire four missiles into the waters around the US territory of Guam, to be presented to leader Kim Jong Un by "mid-August."
 It's not clear if and when Kim will order the launch.

-A notice put out by Guam's Joint Information Center Saturday warned residents how to prepare "for an imminent missile threat."
+A notice put out by Guam's Joint Information Center on Saturday warned residents how to prepare "for an imminent missile threat."

+In the opinion piece, Mattis and Tillerson said North faces a choice: "Take a new path toward peace, prosperity and international acceptance, or continue further down the dead alley of belligerence, poverty and isolation.

+Speaking at a meeting of his senior advisers Monday, South Korean President Moon Jae-in echoed the call for Pyongyang to make the "correct choice."

-In the opinion piece, Mattis and Tillerson again urged China to take a leading role in bringing Pyongyang to the negotiating table.
+Mattis and Tillerson urged China to take a leading role in bringing Pyongyang to the negotiating table.
 "The region and world need and expect China to do more," they wrote.

-They also said North faces a choice: "Take a new path toward peace, prosperity and international acceptance, or continue further down the dead alley of belligerence, poverty and isolation.

-"The US will aspire and work for the former, and will remain vigilant against the latter."
+Later Monday, China announced a full import ban on North Korean mineral resources and seafood would be effective Tuesday.

+They're part of the tougher sanctions approved by the United Nations Security Council earlier this month following two intercontinental ballistic missile tests by North Korea in July.

 Top military official arrives in South Korea

-The US' top military official, chairman of the Joint Chiefs of Staff Gen. Joseph.
-Dunford arrived at Osan Air Base Monday, and is meeting with US Forces Korea leadership, and South Korea President Moon Jae-in.
+Gen. Joseph Dunford, chairman of the US Joint Chiefs of Staff, arrived at Osan Air Base on Monday, meeting South Korean counterpart Gen. Lee Sun-jin.

-Dunford's trip has been long scheduled and was not arranged in response to the North Korean nuclear threat.

 A Defense Department statement said his visit aims to "reassure allies and improve military-to-military ties during a complicated time in the region."

-Dunford will visit also visit key ally Japan, as well as regional superpower China.
+Lee said the US general had told him that the US "preparing for possible options in case diplomatic and economic measures fail" in the standoff with Pyongyang.

+He also said that Dunford had said that he would bring pressure to bear on China to act on North Korea during the Chinese leg of his trip.

 Threat against Guam

-The threat to fire four missiles within 25 miles of Guam, a US territory in the Pacific came last week and led to an escalation of threats between North Korea and Trump.
+The threat to fire four missiles within 25 miles of Guam came last week and led to an escalation of threats between North Korea and Trump.

 On Friday, Trump doubled down on his statement that he would unleash "fire and fury like the world has never seen" if Pyongyang continued its threats, saying in a tweet that "military solutions" were "locked and loaded" for use against North Korea.